creative-computing-society/Portfolio_CCS/README.md

    $ git push
    ```
    - You are now ready to open a Pull Request!
-   - If you want to run flask server locally, refer here.
+   - If you want to run flask server locally, refer below.
 ## Setup Flask Server Locally
    Make sure you have Python and pip installed before proceeding further.
    - Setup a virtual Environment, we have used pipenv for the same